Stop the Harassment: Applying for a Protection Order in Singapore

 Once the Protection from Harassment Courts have started operations, an EPO may be granted within 48 to 72 hours of filing an application and, where there is a risk of violence or actual violence, possibly within 24 hours.
 A PO application may also be processed within 4 weeks.

-What If You’re Dissatisfied with the Outcome of Your PO Application?
+What If You’re Dissatisfied with the Outcome of Your Protection Order Application?

 If you are unhappy with the outcome of your application for a PO, you can appeal the decision.
 Please note that a decision of the court on EPOs cannot be appealed.